HL7/fhircast-docs/input/pagecontent/2-3-Events.md

 {% include img.html img="ContentSharingEventName.png" caption="Figure: Selection Event-name specification" %}

 The `FHIRresource` indicates the anchor context in which content is being shared.

 The `context` element in an update event contains at least two fields.
 One with the name of the `FHIRresource` which holds the anchor context and one named `updates` holding a single `Bundle` resource with entries holding the content being shared.

+The `Bundle` resource SHALL conform to the [FHIRcast content update Bundle](StructureDefinition-fhircast-content-update-bundle.html) profile.

+FHIR resources are used to carry the information being shared.
+These resources are entries in the Bundle resource inside the updates key.
+Commonly all information is contained in an entry’s resource (i.e., information is passed by value).
+For example, an Observation resource usually contains all information regarding that observation.

+However, in some cases the information of a resource may best be conveyed by reference rather than being self-contained.
+When exchanging a resource by reference, an entry’s `fullUrl` is populated with an uri from which the full content of the resource may be retrieved.
+Additionally, the entry’s resource attribute contains at least the `resourceType` and `id` of the resource while the method value in an entry’s request attribute must be appropriately populated.

+If information is exchanged by reference, the `fullUrl` reference could be to a resource already persisted in a FHIR Server having a data store with long-term persistance.
+Alternatively, the reference could be to a temporary data store with a lifecycle of the content exchange session and managed by the Hub with a FHIR retrieve endpoint.